Tazaf/ionicitude/README.md

 **Be sure to register the function BEFORE your AR View calls it.**
 ### Using custom function library
-If you don't want to register every single function, you can also tell Ionicitude to use your own library object, that will contains all the function needed by your AR Views.
+If you don't want to register every single function with `Ionicitude.registerFunction()`, you can also tell Ionicitude to use your own library object, that will contains all the function needed by your AR Views.
 Do that by passing an object with at least a `functionLibrary` property as an argument to `Ionicitude.initService()`:

 ```javascript
 Ionicitude.initService({